hupili/python-for-data-and-media-communication-gitbook/notes-week-05.md

 As a beginner of programmatic data collection, you often find crawler is non-necessary.
 The major reason is that in our use case, the "crawling zone" is bounded, namely there is a systematic way to specify where to crawl and how to crawl.
 In such scenario, you only need to focus on "scraper" part.
 Once you can handle one page, you can systematically generate other pages, or rules/ operation sequences to find other pages.
 Here are some examples of common generators:

 - Find pages to scrape from a "hub page" -- e.g. find links to news articles from a list page, and then scrape each page from the list.
-- Manipuate page id parameter in URL -- e.g. a forum/ a Wordpress blog site.
+- Manipulate page id parameter in URL -- e.g. a forum/ a Wordpress blog site.
 - Start from a seed page and continuously click "Next Page" -- e.g. search engine results. [notes-week-06.md](notes-week-06.md) will explain in details how to emulate browser in a programmatic way.

 ### scrapy